DrawZeroPoint/RoTools/README.md

 [curiosity](https://github.com/DrawZeroPoint/curiosity) or walker repo.
 This may involve:

-   1. Create a launch file named `<robot>_moveit.launch` for bringing up the MoveIt interfaces.
+   1. Create a launch file named `<robot>_moveit.launch` for bringing up the MoveIt interfaces, hardware interfaces, and optionally a converter for remapping standard measure/control topics to those used by the real/simulated robot.

-   2. Create a launch file named `<robot>_roport.launch` for bridging RoPort with the MoveIt interface.
+   2. Create a launch file named `<robot>_roport.launch` for bridging RoPort MoveIt server, which essentially is a middleware between the MoveIt interface and the task scheduler.
+   It could disassemble various type of movements for MoveIt to plan and execute.

    3. Arrange the tasks with BT using [Groot](https://github.com/BehaviorTree/Groot).
    Note that a predefined BT node package (palette.xml) has been provided, you can load that into Groot for a quick start.
+After generating the xml file describing the task, feed it as a parameter of the `<robot>_task.launch`.

 After finishing these preparations, you can run the demo by

 1. Start the simulator or connect to the real robot.
-Do not forget starting `roscore`.
+Do not forget starting `roscore` when using the simulator.
-2. Launch MoveIt interface and hardware interface.
+2. Launch `<robot>_moveit.launch`.
-3. Launch the control servers (could be Python and/or C++ servers).
+3. Launch `<robot>_roport.launch`.
-4. Launch the task.
+4. Launch `<robot>_task.launch`.

 ### Use with CartesI/O